 “People can certainly leave assets outright to others in their wills, but I don’t think people always know the benefit that can get from [an attorney]—even just talking about a child whose marriage might be on the rocks or someone who have a failing business, there may be options available to protect and preserve a client’s assets instead of risking having those asset be subject to their beneficiaries’ creditors.”

 An online template is a relatively crude way to draft a will.
 It is generally not the best option for anyone who owns significant assets or who has a complicated estate.
 But even simple circumstances can lead to not-so-simple results.

 “One horror story I’ve heard was [a couple who] left their assets, outright and in equal shares, to their children.
 Everything was done right, except that one child ended up on government benefits and her distribution caused her to be ineligible for those benefits,” Veurink adds.

 “She had to spend down almost all of her share of the estate, which could have been left in a special needs trust.
 Instead, she had to spend down her entire share of the estate so she could become eligible again for government benefits.”

 It is generally better to have a will that is customized to meet your individual needs.
 In some situations, a will might not even be the best estate planning tool to pass on certain assets or property to your selected beneficiaries.
 You may be better off setting up a living trust.

 The Cost of an Attorney and What to Expect When You Meet One

-Often a straightforward will is inexpensive, and an attorney will cover the anticipated cost when they first talk with you.
+Often, a simple will is inexpensive, and an attorney will explain the anticipated costs for their legal services when they first talk with you.